Licister/Run_analysis/CodeBook.md

 * 57: **"fbodyacc.std.y"**
 * 58: **"fbodyacc.std.z"**

 **"gravityacc":** gravity acceleration signals.
-The variables are the average of the means/standard deviations of the time/frequency of the gravity acceleration signals for the X/Y/Z axis for a particular activity and subject.
+The variables are the average of the means/standard deviations of the time of the gravity acceleration signals for the X/Y/Z axis for a particular activity and subject.
 The variable name can assume the following combinations:
 * 6: **"tgravityacc.mean.x"**
 * 7: **"tgravityacc.mean.y"**
 * 8: **"tgravityacc.mean.Z"**